andob/BundleArgs/README.md

 ### Why?

 - Because plain Intents and Bundles are a pain to work it.
-So much verbosity to do such an easy task, passing arguments from one object to another.
+So much verbosity to do such an easy task, passing arguments from one component to another.
 - Because by using plain Bundle/Intent API, you loose Java/Kotlin greatest power: TYPE SAFETY.
-- Because some of us work on legacy projects and cannot migrate to Google's Jetpack single-activity, fragment + SafeArgs based navigation architecture.

 ### Import